sadicesur/patika-dev-projects/README.md

 ## [Python Basics](https://www.patika.dev/egitimler/veri-bilimi-patikasi/python-temel)

-* Objective is to flatten a given arbitrary list and reverse another one.
+* Objective is to flatten a given arbitrary list and reverse another arbitrary list.
+* python-basics-1.py is the project file.